 This is why we use the leverage browser caching of static assets of your WordPress website, and load them locally for all the future browsing.
 This method will significantly decrease the total number of requests to the servers.
 And the result will be a fast loading time for your blog.

-You can also learn how to optimize images in WordPress.
+- You can also learn how to speed up your website.

 Luckily, WordPress is one of the platforms that let you easily leverage browsing cache, by adding a simple code to the htaccess file in your website root.

 Some plugins like the W3 total cache let you set some of the file’s expiration and help browser caching static files.
 But, it won’t work as directly through the htaccess file.
 It’s more powerful and without the need to edit any settings every time you update or delete a plugin.

 Add the below code to your htaccess file:

 ExpiresByType image/gif "access 1 year"